 A lot of noise has been made about Glen Mazzara’s oncoming departure as executive producer of The Walking Dead.
-“Have the bigwigs at AMC lost their feeble little minds?” fans everywhere are asking, “The man singlehandedly saved the show from Frank Darabont’s unwillingness to stick to the budget in the second season and, in the third, corrected many (if not all) of the major structural issues that have plague the series since the pilot!”
+“Have the bigwigs at AMC lost their feeble little minds?” fans everywhere are asking, “The man singlehandedly saved the show from Frank Darabont’s unwillingness to stick to the budget in the second season and, in the third, corrected many (if perhaps not all) of the major structural issues that have plague the series since the pilot!”
 All of this is true, but I must confess to being slightly ambivalent on the matter.

 Three seasons in, The Walking Dead is already starting to feel like it’s turning in circles.
 Once again, Deputy Grimes’ reluctant authority is being put into question.
 Haven’t we gone through this storyline before, like every episode, for thirteen episodes straight last year?
 Sure, the writers have made sure to up the stakes this time around, hinting at a bloody war with the Woodbury sheep, positioning Tyreese as a potential interim Grand Poobah, and showing Rick clearly losing his marbles.
 However, the dynamics remain essentially the same.
 We’ve been there and seen that.